 - Availability – unauthorized withholding of information.

-Having that in mind, we can help enforce availability in the browser and we can also provide a basis confidentiality and integrity by implementing one of the multiple access control patterns.
+Having that in mind, we can help enforce availability in the browser and we can also provide basis for confidentiality and integrity by implementing one of the multiple access control patterns.
 So, generally speaking, access control in browsers is concerned with limiting users’ access to protected resources.

 At first, it is required to include in one of your modules – probably top-most – dependency to permission module: